dashio-connect/python-dashio/Documents/Documentation.md

 ##### Chart Line Attributes

 * *name : str.* The name of the line.
-* *line_type : ChartLineType.* The format of the line: LINE, BAR, SEGBAR, PEAKBAR, DEL.
+* *line_type : ChartLineType. optional.* The format of the line: LINE, BAR, SEGBAR, PEAKBAR, DEL.
 Sending DEL removes the line from the chart.
+Default ChartLineType.LINE.
-* *color : Color*.
-The color of the ChartLine.
+* *color : Color, optional.* The color of the ChartLine.
+Default Color.BLACK.
+* *right_axis : bool, optional.* If True use the right axis of graph.
+Default False
 * *data. : list.* The list containing data values to display on the Chart.

 #### Chart Config Attributes